mirage-project/mirage/docs/transpiler/transpiler.md

 4. **Kernel-Level Transpile.** Transpile each kernel operator one by one, that is:
   - If the operator is a pre-defined kernel operator (say, a Matmul), we call the corresponding function in the Runtime.
   - If the operator is a custom operator (`KN_CUSTOMIZED_OP`), we call the function `transpile_kn_custom_op` which transpiles the custom operator into a CUDA kernel (a function marked with `__global__`).
 This includes:
-    1. **TB Graph Scheduling and Memory Planning.** Choose the order of operators to perform, and allocate memory for every intermediate `STensor`.
+    1. **TB Graph Scheduling.** Choose the order of operators to perform, which we called "TB Sched".
+From another perspective, this step translates the threadblock-level graph (which can be seen as a graph IR) into a sequence of operators (similar to a linear IR).
+    2. **Memory Planning.** Allocate memory for every `STensor`.
-    2. **Threadblock-Level Transpile.** Transpile the threadblock level code based on the TB graph scheduling and memory planning.
+    3. **Threadblock-Level Transpilation.** Transpile the threadblock level code based on the TB graph scheduling and memory planning.

 ## Algorithms